clarkt3/learn-python/python-basics-2/README.md

     print(PlayerCharacter.adding_things(2,3))

     # output: 5 w/o instantiation

+    # 95% of your classes will not use a class method

+    # however, you should know about this tool
 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024